fvaleri/strimzi-debugging/sessions/003/README.md

 Report file report-17-03-2025_12-26-05.zip created
 ```

-## Getting heap dumps
+## Getting Heap Dumps

-It is also possible to collect broker JVM heap dumps and other advanced diagnostic data (thread dumps, flame graphs, etc).
+You can also collect broker JVM heap dumps and other advanced diagnostic data such as thread dumps and flame graphs.

 > [!WARNING]
-> Taking a heap dump is a heavy operation that can cause the Java application to hang.
+> Taking a heap dump is a resource-intensive operation that can cause the Java application to pause temporarily.
-> It is not recommended in production, unless it is not possible to reproduce the memory issue in a test environment.
+> This is not recommended for production environments unless the memory issue cannot be reproduced in a test environment.

-Debugging locally can often be easier and faster.
-However, some issues only manifest in Kubernetes due to factors like networking, resource limits, or interactions with other components.
+While debugging locally is often easier and faster, some issues only manifest in Kubernetes due to environment-specific factors like networking, resource limits, or interactions with other components.
-Even if you try to match your local setup to the Kubernetes configuration, subtle differences (e.g. service discovery, security settings, or operator-managed logic) might lead to different behavior.
+Even when attempting to replicate the Kubernetes configuration locally, subtle differences in service discovery, security settings, or operator-managed configurations may result in different behavior.

-Create an additional volume of the desired size using a PVC.
+Create an additional volume with the desired size using a PersistentVolumeClaim (PVC).

 ```sh
 $ kubectl create -f - <<EOF